The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Introduction

-Given the scarcity of labelled data, \textit{self-supervised learning (SSL)} appears promising as an avenue for domains where such data is rare or hard to obtain \citep{sslcookbook2023}.
-In the SSL paradigm, \emph{pretext} tasks pre-train a model on unlabelled data by generating implicit training labels through transformations of the input data in order to help a downstream task.
-We develop a set of these tasks, informed by advances in neuroscience, for learning with unlabelled brain data (Figure \ref{fig:teaser}) and design an architecture for processing continuous multi-sensor neuroimaging signals.
-In order to scale existing non-invasive datasets, we provide a unified method that allows us to leverage data from other experiments that do not have the same labels (by treating them as unlabelled) and that come from different subjects and neuroimaging scanners.
-We evaluate the representations learned with our approach on heard speech datasets acquired with non-invasive \textit{magnetoencephalography (MEG)}, setting the baselines for speech detection and voicing classification on this data.
-The results not only demonstrate that scaling with unlabelled data works in speech decoding, but also shows that these representations can generalise across datasets, tasks, and even novel subjects for the first time.
-Our main contributions~are: \begin{itemize} \item A set of domain specific \textbf{self-supervised pretext tasks} for representation learning that can scale speech decoding over multiple subjects, multiple studies, and unlabelled data; \item A \textbf{neural architecture} for learning these self-supervised objectives and training downstream speech decoding from brain data; and \item A comprehensive \textbf{experimental evaluation} providing evidence that our approach can scale up with data and enable cross-dataset, task, and subject generalisation. \end{itemize}
+Decoding methods for MEG need to be highly data-efficient.
+While electroencephalography (EEG) data are abundant, MEG provides richer signals for decoding \citep{lopes_da_silva_eeg_2013, Hall2014TheRB} but are comparatively rare.
+Given the scarcity of speech-labelled MEG and the larger proportion of other MEG data, \textit{self-supervised learning (SSL)} appears promising as it is an avenue for domains where labels are rare or hard to obtain \citep{sslcookbook2023}.
+To data-efficiently learn from unlabelled MEG, we propose \emph{pretext} training with neuroscience-informed input transformations that benefit downstream tasks.
+We use this for learning from unlabelled brain data (Figure \ref{fig:teaser}) through an architecture for processing continuous multi-sensor neuroimaging signals.
+Our method provides a unified approach that enables leveraging data from other experiments that do not have the same labels (by treating them as unlabelled) and that come from different subjects and neuroimaging scanners.
+We evaluate representations learned with our approach on heard speech datasets acquired with MEG, setting the baselines for speech detection and voicing classification on this data.